What is Abhinavagupta?

 The philosophical and tantric corpus

-Abhinavagupta's philosophical output organises itself into three concentric registers.
-At the formally philosophical level, his Īśvarapratyabhijñā-vimarśinī and the longer Īśvarapratyabhijñā-vivṛti-vimarśinī are extended commentaries on Utpaladeva's Īśvarapratyabhijñākārikā — the foundational verse text of the *Pratyabhijñā* (Recognition) school — and together constitute the technical defence of the Kashmir Śaiva non-dualism against the rival positions of the Buddhist Vijñānavāda, the Naiyāyikas, the Mīmāṃsakas and the dualist Śaiva schools active in north India at the time.
-At the tantric-ritual level, the Tantrāloka (Light on Tantra) is the school's encyclopaedic synthesis: thirty-seven āhnikas (chapters) totalling roughly six thousand verses that integrate the Mālinīvijayottara Tantra's ritual material with the Trika metaphysics into a single graded curriculum running from preliminary upāyas (means) through the āṇavopāya (individual means working through body and breath), the śāktopāya (energy-based means working through *mantra*, visualisation and concentrated attention), and the śāmbhavopāya (immediate non-dual recognition), to the final anupāya — the no-means of recognition itself.
+Abhinavagupta's output organises itself into three registers.
+At the philosophical level, his Īśvarapratyabhijñā-vimarśinī and the longer Īśvarapratyabhijñā-vivṛti-vimarśinī are extended commentaries on Utpaladeva's foundational verse text of the *Pratyabhijñā* school.
+Together they defend Kashmir Śaiva non-dualism against the rival positions of the Buddhist Vijñānavāda, the Naiyāyikas, the Mīmāṃsakas, and the dualist Śaiva schools.
+At the tantric-ritual level, the Tantrāloka is the school's encyclopaedic synthesis: thirty-seven chapters totalling roughly six thousand verses.
+It integrates the Mālinīvijayottara Tantra's ritual material with Trika metaphysics into a single graded curriculum.
+That curriculum runs from preliminary upāyas through the āṇavopāya (individual means, working through body and breath), the śāktopāya (energy-based means, working through *mantra*, visualisation, and attention), and the śāmbhavopāya (immediate non-dual recognition), to the final anupāya, the no-means of recognition itself.
 The shorter Tantrasāra compresses the same material into a working manual.
-At the aesthetic level, his Abhinavabhāratī commentary on Bharata's Nāṭyaśāstra extends the rasa theory of poetic and dramatic experience into a sustained account of aesthetic relish (rasāsvāda) as structurally homologous to the brahmāsvāda of Vedāntic recognition — the move that founded the classical Sanskrit rasa-aesthetic tradition and that Indian literary theory has worked from ever since.
+At the aesthetic level, his Abhinavabhāratī extends the rasa theory of poetic and dramatic experience into an account of aesthetic relish as structurally parallel to the Vedāntic recognition.
+That move founded the classical Sanskrit rasa-aesthetic tradition.

 The recognition and its method

-The philosophical move at the centre of his synthesis is the Pratyabhijñā — re-cognition — argument that the seeker is already the single self-aware consciousness (Paramaśiva) the school posits as the ground of everything; what is missing is not the underlying identity but the recognition of it.
-The apparent multiplicity of the world — selves, objects, the felt sense of a separate observer behind the eyes — is treated as the spontaneous self-display of Paramaśiva, named spanda (vibration, pulsation) on the energetic side and vimarśa (self-reflective awareness) on the cognitive.
-What distinguishes Abhinavagupta's exposition from earlier Kashmir Śaiva writers, and what made the Tantrāloka the school's standard reference, is the methodological catalogue he assembled from the prior Trika and Krama lineages and arranged into the four-fold upāya sequence.
-The śāktopāya in particular — the energy-and-attention work the Vijñāna Bhairava Tantra the school inherits had catalogued as 112 dhāraṇās — is given a systematic treatment that the later Indian tantric traditions absorbed regardless of school affiliation, and the *kuṇḍalinī* physiology the Tantrāloka describes became the basis for the energy-channel material that travels through almost every later Indian tantra and haṭha yoga lineage.
-The recognition the entire architecture points at is, in the school's own formulation, I am Śiva — Śivo'ham — not as a metaphysical claim to be argued but as the vimarśa the Pratyabhijñā analysis is engineered to disclose.
+The philosophical move at the centre of his synthesis is the Pratyabhijñā, or re-cognition: the argument that the seeker is already the single self-aware consciousness (Paramaśiva) the school posits as the ground of everything.
+What is missing is not the underlying identity but the recognition of it.
+The apparent multiplicity of the world is treated as the spontaneous self-display of Paramaśiva, named *spanda* (vibration, pulsation) on the energetic side and vimarśa (self-reflective awareness) on the cognitive.
+What distinguishes Abhinavagupta from earlier Kashmir Śaiva writers is the methodological catalogue he assembled from the prior Trika and Krama lineages and arranged into the four-fold upāya sequence.
+The śāktopāya in particular receives systematic treatment.
+This is the energy-and-attention work the *Vijñāna Bhairava Tantra* had catalogued as 112 dhāraṇās, and it was absorbed by later Indian tantric traditions regardless of school.
+The *kuṇḍalinī* physiology the Tantrāloka describes became the basis for the energy-channel material in almost every later Indian tantra and haṭha yoga lineage.
+The recognition the entire architecture points at is, in the school's formulation, Śivo'ham, I am Śiva, not as a metaphysical claim to be argued but as the vimarśa the Pratyabhijñā analysis is engineered to disclose.

 Where the lineage shows in the index

-Abhinavagupta's own texts are not directly indexed in the corpus — the English translations that exist (Mark Dyczkowski's ongoing rendering of the Tantrāloka, the Lakshmanjoo-Hughes editions, Bettina Bäumer's Pratyabhijñāhṛdayam and Vijñāna Bhairava Tantra commentaries) remain in scholarly editions rather than in the practitioner-author register the index principally collects.
-The lineage enters the corpus through its contemporary tantric descendants.
-Sadhguru is the corpus's most visible Śaiva-tantric voice — the Śāmbhavī Mahāmudrā practice that anchors his programmes derives its name from Śambhu, an epithet of Śiva, and the kriyā itself is the kind of breath-and-attention instruction the Vijñāna Bhairava Tantra Abhinavagupta inherited and the śāktopāya section of the Tantrāloka systematised. *Inner Engineering: A Yogi's Guide to Joy* is the printed introduction to the Isha curriculum; *Inner Engineering Online* is the full video course in which the underlying Śaiva framing becomes more explicit.
-Sadhguru on disability and spiritual practice and his short talk on unlocking the mind's potential carry the same recognition-frame in different registers — the recognition that ordinary experience is the self-display of consciousness rather than a screen behind which consciousness hides is the structural move the Pratyabhijñā analysis is engineered to disclose and that Sadhguru's kriyā curriculum aims at by a different methodological route.
-The broader Śaiva inheritance the school formalised reaches the corpus indirectly through the *kuṇḍalinī*, tantra and *prāṇa* entries — most of the contemporary energy-channel material the index carries is downstream of the Kashmir Śaiva systematisation Abhinavagupta produced, even when later traditions absorb it without naming the source.
+Abhinavagupta's own texts are not directly indexed in the corpus.
+The English translations that exist, including Mark Dyczkowski's rendering of the Tantrāloka, the Lakshmanjoo-Hughes editions, and Bettina Bäumer's commentaries, remain in scholarly editions rather than the practitioner-author register the index principally collects.
+The lineage enters through its contemporary tantric descendants.
+Sadhguru is the corpus's most visible Śaiva-tantric voice.
+The Śāmbhavī Mahāmudrā practice anchoring his programmes derives its name from Śambhu, an epithet of Śiva, and the kriyā itself is the kind of breath-and-attention instruction the Vijñāna Bhairava Tantra codified and the śāktopāya section of the Tantrāloka systematised. *Inner Engineering: A Yogi's Guide to Joy* is the printed introduction to the Isha curriculum.
+Inner Engineering Online is the full video course in which the underlying Śaiva framing becomes more explicit.
+Sadhguru on disability and spiritual practice and his short talk on unlocking the mind's potential carry the same recognition-frame in different registers.
+The broader Śaiva inheritance reaches the corpus indirectly through the *kuṇḍalinī*, tantra, and *prāṇa* entries.
+Most of the contemporary energy-channel material the index carries is downstream of the Kashmir Śaiva systematisation Abhinavagupta produced, even when later traditions absorb it without naming the source.

 What he isn't